 Deep within Jordan’s national parks lie a handful of simple, enticingly remote eco-lodges.
 Dana Guesthouse, the first of its kind, is superbly sited, with sweeping views down a boulder-strewn canyon.
 A few hours’ walk away lies the more basic but still charming Feynan, and Ajloun Forest Reserve is further north.
 Both havens for wilderness junkies, nature lovers and star gazers.

 Our secluded desert camp is a far cry from the tourist traps you’ll find elsewhere in Wadi Rum.
 With just a handful of high-end tents, we can even book the camp exclusively for our guests.
 All tents are en-suite with special touches such as brass taps, wooden flooring, electricity, and extremely comfortable beds.
 Camp chefs will cook up a storm for nightly feasts eaten under the stars.

 Wadi Rum – also known as The Valley of the Moon – is an otherworldly landscape packed full of striking scenery and opportunities for adventure.
 Monolithic rock formations tower above the golden sand, whilst red sandstone canyons conceal mysterious, millennia-old petroglyphs.
 Explore on foot, by camel, by hot air balloon or by jeep and enjoy encounters with the local Bedouin tribes who still inhabit the area.
 Other attractions include exotic wildlife including hyrax, Arabian desert cats and ibex.

 One of the new Seven Wonders of the World, Petra’s Pink City is known world-over for its caves, temples, and tombs, not to mention the iconic Treasury and Monastery, reached via the winding Siq.
 Naturally, these are everyone’s priority which is why we can take you on less travelled routes along little-known Bedouin trails to show you the secrets of the lost Nabatean city before the crowds arrive.
-We can also time your visit to see the Treasury by candlelight which is only possible on certain days of the week.
+We can also time your visit to see the Treasury by candlelight or arrange a private dinner in the grounds.